If you want a new adventure on cobbled streets, Serbia is the place for you. Scroll down for our top 10 bucket list ideas!

 You'd be forgiven for coming across Skardarlija and thinking you'd ended up in Montmartre, Paris.
-This beautiful cobbled district is Belgrade's Bohemian quarter, a popular destination for writers and artists in the early 20th century.
-Stroll down the street, soaking up inspiration from the simple surroundings.
+This beautiful cobbled district is Belgrade's Bohemian Quarter, a popular destination for writers and artists in the early 20th century.
+Stroll down the street, soaking up inspiration from the austere surroundings.

 Photograph Petrovaradin fortress, Novi Sad

 Petrovaradin fortress sits right on the Danube and overlooks the city of Novi Sad.
 As the second-largest fortress in Europe, this used to be a military fort belonging to Austrian rulers.
 Nowadays, it's the place to be for art, culture and music: a much better way of finding peace.

 Located in central Serbia, the Studenica Monastery is the country's largest and best-preserved Orthodox Monastery.
 With its distinctive white walls and curved structure, this monastery is also an important part of Serbian history and holds the remains of Saint Simeon.

 Banja Koviljača, or the Royal Spa Resort, is surrounded by wide plains and mountains.
 With its warm climate, sulphuric water and medicinal mud, this hidden gem is a great place to relax when you're in the country.

 Belgrade's main shopping street is the place to be in the city.
 As well as a great range of shopping options, this ancient street contains many historical buildings and mansions from Serbia's past.

 Climb the Avala Tower, Belgrade

 Serbia's answer to the Eiffel Tower is a little more Brutalist, but still incredibly striking.
 A working telecomms tower, this reconstructed icon is now the place to see the best city panoramas.
 It's also a monument of great historical significance, which is worth discovering on your way to the top.